katetrahan/SpiritGuide/README.md

 * _Save user input questions and results using Firebase_
 * _User will be able to delete and edit their saved questions/statements_
-* _User will be able to track success of decision making in personal log_
+* _User will be able to track success of decision making in personal log_ OR
+* _User is able to input their possible answers into the app_
+* _User inputted solutions would allow app to act as a multi-sided coin toss which would be a useful tool_

 ## Known Bugs